aces/Loris/raisinbread/README.md

 ### Troubleshooting

- - If you are having issues sourcing RB using the single command above, you can try to use the following comands sequentially.
+ - If you are having issues sourcing RB using the single command above, you can try to use the following commands sequentially.
 These commands echo the name of the SQL script before running it which helps to identify exactly what SQL statement is failing.

    ```bash